 The File Groups tab of security defines access rights for plan files in file groups.
 For file groups, you can configure role inheritance to be handled in a variety of ways.
-You can specify that role settings are combined with user settings, or that role settings are inherited independently from user settings, or that role settings are ignored entirely and not inherited.
+You can specify that role settings are combined with user settings, or that role settings are inherited independently from user settings, or that role settings are inherited.